Why We're Different

 QuickPoints©: catch your kids for doing good.
 Quick little rewards for helping out, being kind, cleaning up a little mess, doing their job without having to be asked, etc. Use it as you see fit.

 Auto balancing piggy banks, based off of the traditional envelope system.
-Instead of tracking what you spend and then telling you after the fact that your off-budget, this app tells you where you stand and how much you can spend in any category at any moment.
+Instead of tracking what you spend and then telling you after the fact that you are off budget, this app tells you where you stand and how much you can spend in any category at any moment.
 Spend with confidence.

 Pay back parents for purchases made outside the system.
 Ever give your kids money to purchase something they needed with the promise that they’ll pay you back, but payback never happens?
 That won’t be a problem any more.
 The app keeps track of money your kids “borrow” and then remind you to collect it on payday.